 By default, the app does choose the closest server to you.
 But you can set your own destination country very quickly.

-Everything in this app is also very easy to use and is quite basic.
+Everything in this app is very easy to use and is quite basic.
 You can’t see any ping times on here for example and there’s no option to add servers to Favorites or Recent servers for quick reconnections.

 You can get support for all the main clients, including WireGuard and OpenVPN for example.
 This means you get the optimal speed and more ports than even the Windows client.